 The Government also agreed to look at the powers of the Financial Reporting Council (FRC) – an issue that was raised independently by respondents to the consultation and by the BEIS Select Committee.
 On 17 April 2018, the Government launched an independent review of the FRC, led by Sir John Kingman.
 The review examined the role, governance and powers of the FRC, and reported on 18 December 2018.
 The review recommended that the FRC be replaced with an independent statutory regulator, accountable to Parliament, with a new mandate, new clarity of mission, new leadership and new powers.

-The Government will require public companies with more than 250 UK employees and listed on the stock exchange to report annually the ratio of CEO pay to the median pay, 25th-percentile and 75th-percentile pay of their UK workforce, along with a narrative explaining changes to that ratio from year to year.
+The Government requires public companies with more than 250 UK employees and listed on the stock exchange to report annually the ratio of CEO pay to the median pay, 25th-percentile and 75th-percentile pay of their UK workforce, along with a narrative explaining changes to that ratio from year to year.
 To illustrate, a median pay ratio of 50 means that the CEO is paid 50 times the median pay in the company.
 Pay ratio data will first be reported in 2020.

 Taken together, company size, industry and the volatility of CEO pay can largely explain a company’s ratio, and changes from year to year.
-One can expect these factors to feature heavily in the narrative that companies will be required to provide along with their ratios.
+One can expect these factors to feature in the narrative that companies will provide along with their ratios.

 Commons Briefing papers CBP-8143